endless-sky/endless-sky-wiki/CreatingMissions.md

     attributes "rich"
 ```

 Beginning with **v.
-0.9.9**, similar to `attributes`, ships (`source`) and planets (`source`, `destination`) can be matched according to available outfits.
+0.9.9**, similar to `attributes`, ships (`source`) and planets (`source`, `destination`, `stopover`) can be matched according to available outfits.
 For ships, these outfits may be installed or in cargo, while for planets they must be for sale.
 This would match a ship that has at least one "Beam Laser" or "Meteor Missile Launcher" installed or in its cargo, or a planet that sells either one of the outfits:

 ```c++
 source